n0ctrn3/VaultCord-Bypass/README.md

 <hr>

 # REASONING BEHIND THIS REPO
 This repository aims to uncover the truth behind VaultCord, a service that claims to value your privacy but may not be as trustworthy as it seems.
-We'll dive into recent actions by the owner, known as MAK, and how he contradict the service promises.
+We'll dive into recent actions by the owner, known as MAK, and how he contradicts the service promises.

 **Calling Out Double Standards**